Dental Implants in Renton, WA

 Feel Confident About Your Smile Again

 If you’re in need of tooth replacement in Renton, WA, our team of expert surgeons have restoration options to help complete your smile.
 Dental implants are a popular choice for restoring missing teeth because of their versatility and the many benefits they offer over other replacement options.
 Your smile is unique, and our team will design a custom treatment plan based on your individual needs and oral health goals.
-Dr. Rick Edwards, Dr. Carl Johnson, and Dr. Ben Johnson specialize in implant-based tooth restoration so that you can live with confidence in your smile.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang specialize in implant-based tooth restoration so that you can live with confidence in your smile.